Pelvic Floor Physiotherapy in Waterloo

 Male pelvic pain

-It's not uncommon for men to have pelvic pain.
+It's not uncommon for men to have pelvic floor issues and pelvic pain.
 An assessment by a pelvic floor physiotherapist can help by looking for tension in pelvic muscles, joint restrictions, or nerve irritations.
 We may be able to help is you are experiencing:

 - Pain in the penis, scrotum, anus/rectum, perineum